mel0502/IBIO4490/01-Linux/Readme.md

 ![](https://github.com/mel0502/IBIO4490/blob/master/01-Linux/punto%204a.PNG)

-The disk size of the uncompressed dataset is 69112 MB
+The disk size of the uncompressed dataset is 69112 MB.

-The number of images are in the directory is 500
+There are 500 images in the directory.

 5. What are all the different resolutions?
 What is their format?
 Tip: use ``awk``, ``sort``, ``uniq``